-Are you fascinated by how people interact with one another?
-Do you want to work in a field that impacts everyone who has ever lived in a society and everyone who ever will in the future?
 If so, you should consider Anne Arundel Community College’s Communications program.
-Our diverse and broad-based program offers a multitude of choices—interpersonal, intercultural, group, persuasion and mass communication, to name a few.
+Our program offers a multitude of choices—interpersonal, intercultural, group, persuasion and mass communication, to name a few.
 You’ll become a more effective writer, speaker and thinker.
 You’ll develop skills that are critical for a number of career paths in areas such as the social sciences, government, politics, journalism, entertainment, education and marketing, among others.
-By the time you finish your degree, you’ll be well prepared to transfer to a four-year college or university.

-The Communications department is proud to offer the following Associate of Arts (A.A.) in this area of study.
-As an additional transfer option, AACC has the unique, Transfer Studies degree.
+The Communications department is proud to offer the Associate of Arts (A.A.) in Communications.
+As an additional transfer option, AACC has the unique Transfer Studies degree.
 Both degrees will prepare you to transfer to a four-year institution.
 Whichever path you choose, we strongly encourage you to meet with an advisor to structure your AACC studies to meet your specific transfer goals.

 You’ll strengthen your writing, speaking and critical thinking skills, and you can tailor your studies according to your interests in either human communication or mass communication.
 Human communication includes courses in speech and other types of human communication, while mass communication focuses on the media, news writing, reporting and editing.